Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 At TubeMogul, we manage a relative complex infrastructure.
 We have a philosophy of "moving fast" which involve implementing a large numbers of technologies.
 That's the main reason why after multiple years using Puppet we have more than 2000 Puppet agents running every hour, 225 different kind of nodes and more 120 Puppet modules.

 Manage this kind of platform can be tricky when you have only few Ops to take care of it.
 Right now our team is represented by 13 Ops (9 SREs and 4 SA) working on two differents timezone.
-That's why we want to be able to change and deploy configuration as fast as possible in the most efficiently possible way.
+That's why we want to be able to change and deploy configuration as fast as possible in the most efficient possible way.

 Be more developers than ops :)